EricLBuehler/candle-vllm/README.md

 - This process is abstracted by a trait `ModulePipeline` which acts like the `Module` trait in `Candle`.
 It provides a clean interface for new pipelines to be rapidly implemented.

-## Features
-- OpenAI compatible API server provided for serving LLMs.
-- `ModulePipeline` trait acts like the `Module` trait in `Candle`.
-It provides a clean interface for new pipelines to be rapidly implemented.
-- Streaming support in generation.

 ## Resources
 - Python implementation: [`vllm-project`](https://github.com/vllm-project/vllm)